Skip to content

 uses: pylhc/.github/.github/workflows/cron.yml@master

-they automatically inherit the GITHUB_TOKEN of that repository and have access to that repositories data.
-The labels-workflow does not have this access and is using a limited personal access token (PTA) instead, which is saved as the ISSUE_WRITE_TOKEN secret.
-This token is provided by the pylhctokens service account and needs to be renewed on a regular basis.
+These automatically inherit the GITHUB_TOKEN of the repository and have access to the repository's data.
+The labels-workflow does not have this access and is using a limited personal access token (PTA) instead, which is saved as the ISSUE_WRITE_TOKEN.
+It is provided by the pylhctokens service account and needs to be renewed on a yearly basis.

 Update Github Actions!